kgateway-dev/kgateway/docs/content/guides/gloo_federation/demo.md

    NAME                   AGE
    default-service-blue   13m
    ```
-2. Verify that a matching Upstream for the FederatedUpstream is in each cluster specified by the Custom Resource.
-In this case, the matching Upstream is only in the local cluster.
+2. Verify that a matching Upstream for the FederatedUpstream is created in each cluster.
+In this example, the matching Upstream is only in the local cluster.

    ```
    kubectl get Upstream -n gloo-system default-service-blue-10000